-Pla Gandhi, was a social worker and political activist in South Africa.
+E la Gandhi, was a social worker and political activist in South Africa.
 She retired after serving two terms in the South African Parliament as a member of the National Assembly representing the African National Congress.
 She has served as the chancellor of the Durban University of Technology, and presently works in an honorary capacity as chairperson of the Gandhi Development Trust as well as Phoenix Settlement Trust, and is co-president of the World Conference of Religions for Peace.
-Ela has received four honorary doctorates, and published many articles in international journals.
-She has received many awards, including a Bookchat Award as one of Jay Heale's "1994 South African Books of the Year", Community of Christ Award from Independent Missouri, Paul Harris Award by the Durban North Rotary Club, Living Legends Award from the KwaZulu-Natal province, Amadelakufa Award from the South African Veterans-Association, Premio Nueva Civilizacion award from Universitas Nueva Civilizacion in Santiago, Chile, and the Papal Medallion from His Holiness Pope Francis.
+Ela has received four honorary doctorates, and published many articles in International journals.
+She has received many awards, including a Bookchat Award as one of Jay Heale's "1994 South African Books of the Year", Community of Christ Award from Independent Missouri, Paul Harris Award by the Durban North Rotary Club, Living Legends Award from the KwaZulu-Natal province, Amadelakufa Award from Universitas Nueva Civilizacion in Santiago, Chile, and the Papal Medallion from His Holiness Pope Francis.